MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordListSelector.md

 ## Methods
 |Method Name|Return Type|Description|
 |-|-|-
-[get](#get)|[NegativeKeywordListIterator](./NegativeKeywordListIterator.md)|Returns a negative keywords list iterator based on the selector's selection criteria.
+[get](#get)|[NegativeKeywordListIterator](./NegativeKeywordListIterator.md)|Returns an iterator that you use to iterate through the list of negative keyword lists.
 [orderBy(string orderBy)](#orderby~string-orderby~)|[NegativeKeywordListSelector](./NegativeKeywordListSelector.md)|Returns a selector with the specified ordering applied.
-[withCondition(string condition)](#withcondition~string-condition~)|[NegativeKeywordListSelector](./NegativeKeywordListSelector.md)|Returns a selector that limits the negative keyword lists it returns to those that match the filter criteria.
+[withCondition(string condition)](#withcondition~string-condition~)|[NegativeKeywordListSelector](./NegativeKeywordListSelector.md)|Returns a selector that limits the negative keyword lists to those that match the filter criteria.
 [withIds(string[] ids)](#withids~string-ids~)|[NegativeKeywordListSelector](./NegativeKeywordListSelector.md)|Returns a selector that returns only negative keyword lists with the specified IDs.
 [withLimit(int limit)](#withlimit~int-limit~)|[NegativeKeywordListSelector](./NegativeKeywordListSelector.md)|Returns a selector with the top *n* negative keyword lists that match the selection criteria.

 ## <a name="get"></a>get
-Returns a negative keywords list [iterator](../concepts/iterators.md) based on the selector's selection criteria.
+Returns an [iterator](../concepts/iterators.md) that you use to iterate through the list of negative keyword lists.

 ### Returns
 |Type|Description|